How to Grow and Care for Columbine Flowers

 35 Columbine Varieties for the Spring Garden

-A close up horizontal image of a swathe of different colored columbine flowers growing in a garden border.
+A close up horizontal image of a variety of different types of columbine flowers growing in the garden.

 Columbine is an ephemeral spring flower in the buttercup family that comes in shades of pink, purple, red, white, and stunning bicolor combinations.
 It has unique spurs, or elongated nectar-filled sepals, that are a favorite food source for hummingbirds.
 Read on to find 35 different types of columbine for your garden.

-A close up horizontal image of green columbine flowers growing in the garden pictured on a soft focus background.
+A close up horizontal image of green columbine flowers pictured on a soft focus background.

 Columbine is a spring-blooming flower that we call an ephemeral because of its delicate quality and brief appearance in the garden.
 Available in a range of colors and bicolors, there are many species and cultivated varieties.
 One species is green columbine, commonly called chocolate soldier.
 Learn how to grow it here.